erikarn/erikarn.github.io/radio.md

 ---
 layout: default
-title: Kenwood pages
+title: Radios
 ---

-Here's a set of things I've collected on the internet about Kenwood Amateur radio devices.
+Here's a set of things I've collected on the internet about Amateur radio devices.
 This includes radios, tuners and amplifiers.

 If it's here it's likely I've repaired it!